SolaceProducts/pubsubplus-connector-mule-docs/README.md

     * Publish to topic or queue (direct or persistent)
     * Ack to acknowledge messages anywhere in the Flow
     * Nack to negatively acknowledge messages with Failed or Rejected settlement anywhere in the Flow
-    * Recover Session will redeliver all already consumed but unacknowledged messages (deprecated; use the Nack operation instead)
+    * Recover Session will redeliver all already consumed but unacknowledged messages (deprecated: Recover Session is being deprecated and will be removed in a future release of this connector.
+Use the new NACK operation instead.
+Recover Session has not been removed and will continue to work as it did before this release.
+Do not use Recover Session in new flows or in the same flow as NACK.)
     * Guaranteed Endpoint Polling Listener (polling based GM consumer)

  * PubSub+ Event Portal integration